samuel-thompsonn/browser-fighting-game-server/doc/notes.md

 I also did a little refactor where I replaced passing a GameModel into ClientHandler with passing a function.
 I realize now that passing in a list of fuctions is basically the same as passing in an interface, but the interface version is more extensible.
 So really I should make a game interface provided by index.ts (or put another layer between index.ts and ClientHandler) and pass that in as the argument for ClientHandler to use for assigning to socket signals.

 Next thing to do: Send a reset signal to the clients upon game reset so they can destroy the existing character visualizers immediately, and generally so they can react to a game reset however they deem appropriate.

+## 4/9/2023

+I now have a full tehnically playable game loop.
+Next thing to do is feed the signal for health (or low health) into character state transition so that there is a knockout animation and lying on the ground animation for when the round ends.

+Other things on the roadmap: Adding a kicking animation/attack that does more damage and is slower and has a different reach, adding the ability to combo the jab into other things if the first hit lands.
+Blocking, grabbing.
+Also making it more into a game instead of a debug test by defining the full game flow from when you first join the website to lobby to match to match finished.